-Join us for The Primary Care Conference where leading experts from across the health sector will provide unique insights into the challenges and opportunities posed by NHS reforms and what this means for the future of your practice.
+Join us for The Primary Care Conference where leading experts from across the health sector will provide unique insights into the challenges and opportunities posed by the proposed changes to the NHS and what this means for your practice.

 Please register interest below and we will keep you updated

 |Dr Umesh Prabhu||Medical Director, Wrightington, Wigan and Leigh NHS Foundation Trust|

 |Dr Tracey J Vell-G.P||Chief Executive LMC-Assoc.
 Lead for primary and community care GMHSCP|

 |Tracey Grainger||Head of Digital Primary Care Development, NHS England|